 The Amazing Health Benefits of Raw Goat’s Milk

-Hero’s Pets is proud to carry a new line of Raw, Cultured Goat’s Milk by Answers +.
+Hero’s Pets is proud to carry a new line of Raw, Cultured Goat’s Milk by Solutions Pet Products.
 Raw Goat’s Milk is the easiest most complete way to deliver raw nutrition.
-Answers + also makes a full line of raw foods with healing Kombucha Cultures (shown to stimulate the immune system, prevent cancer, and improve digestion and liver function (5)) and added anti-inflammatory Green Tea.
+Solutions Pet Products also makes a full line of raw foods.

 Raw milk tackles chronic ailments including (3):

 -Heavy Metal Poisoning

 -Ulcers (more acid-buffering capacity than cow's milk, soy infant formula, and nonprescription antacid drugs)

 -Goat milk alkalinizes the digestive system preventing many illnesses

 -It contains a group of alkaline minerals, and it does not produce acid in the intestinal system

 Goat milk helps to increase the pH of the bloodstream because it is the dairy product highest in the amino acid L-

 glutamine.
 L-glutamine is an alkalinizing amino acid, often recommended by nutritionists for maintaining intestinal integrity and muscle tissue.